yogisyo16/esgprecarity-laravel/README.md

 ### What is ESGPRECARITY
 This Study aims to explore how CEOs in developing countries make ESG investments within the context of political supremacy.

+## My job here...
+To create a questionnaire website, that aims on having good UI/UX.
+That made user easy to understand it, and make it **[interesting](https://dictionary.cambridge.org/dictionary/english/interesting)**

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>